michaelxpeng/liri-node-app/README.md

 ## What each command should do
 1. node liri.js my-tweets
   * This will show your last 20 tweets and when they were created at in your terminal/bash window.
-2. node liri.js spotify-this-song '<song name here>'
+2. node liri.js spotify-this-song "song name here"
   * This will show the following information about the song in your terminal/bash window
     * Artist(s)
     * The song's name
     * A preview link of the song from Spotify
     * The album that the song is from
-3. node liri.js movie-this '<movie name here>'
+3. node liri.js movie-this "movie name here"
   * This will output the following information to your terminal/bash window:
     * Title of the movie.
     * Year the movie came out.